 There’s a lot to remember about keeping your website optimised for search engines and to be truly effective your site needs to be monitored consistently.
 That’s why some people may turn to agencies that specialise in SEO services.
-However, this can be costly, and as a new online business you might want to consider a cheaper DIY option – for example, the 123 Reg Search Engine Optimiser, which will provide SEO tips and guidance once your site is up and running.
+However, this can be costly, and as a new online business you might want to consider a cheaper DIY approach.

 Pay-per-click advertising (PPC) is a marketing strategy that allows you to use paid advertising to target and drive specific audiences to your website.

 Let’s say you want to create an advertisement and have it appear at the top of Google’s search results, in the paid ad section.
-You can use an advertising service like Google AdWords and pay to get this done.
+You can use an advertising service like Google Ads and pay to get this done.
 You’ll create an account and then a campaign, where you’ll need to determine the keywords people will search to find the kind of product or service you offer – for example, “buy perfume”.
 Then you’ll create an ad that will appear in the Sponsored section when people search on Google using these words or phrases.